mayitreya/medicheck_ai/README.md

 ## Installation (All Operating Systems)
 ### Cloning the Repository
-Clone the repository, either by clicking the clone button on GitHub and downloading a zip file, or by typing `git clone https://github.com/mayitreya/medicheck_ai.git` into a terminal (make sure you have `git` installed!)
+Clone the repository either by...
+1. Clicking the `<> Code` button on the repository and downloading a zip file of the project, or by...
+2. Typing `git clone https://github.com/mayitreya/medicheck_ai.git` into a terminal

 ### Downloading Ollama
 *You will be self-hosting a large language model on your computer.
 It will take around 4-5 GB of storage, so make sure you have that much to spare*